The Casket of Pope Emeritus Benedict XVI : A Closer Look at The Funeral

 2. A wide range of options:

-You can find a wide range of casket options like metal caskets, wooden caskets, biodegradable options and even pet caskets online.
+You can find a wide range of casket options like metal caskets, wooden caskets, clear caskets, biodegradable options and even pet caskets online.
 The best part is that you can browse through the products and compare them from the comfort of your home.

 3. Pre-plan options: